Mysteries Shaque

-Mysteries Shaque is a Hindi action Thriller film of Bollywood directed and produced by Vinod Chhabra.
+Mysteries Shaque is a Hindi action thriller film of Bollywood directed and produced by Vinod Chhabra.
 This movie was released in the banner of Maa Shakti Entertainer on 1 October 2004.

 Plot

-Puja, the daughter of a multi billionaire businessman studying in a college of Canada.
-She is the sole survival after the death of her parents.
+Puja is the daughter of a multibillionaire businessman studying at a college in Canada.
+She is the sole survivor after the death of her parents.
 Puja's uncle Kumar became trusty of her huge properties.
-As per the will on turning twenty-one, Pooja will inherit the entire properties in her name.
-Kumar forces Pooja to leave her studies in Canada and join a college in India with his son Prem so that they get married, and hence the all properties remains back to Uncle Kumar and Prem.
-In the new college in India, Pooja meets Rohit and his group of friends and a tomboy type lady Simran.
-Although very first day, Pooja is ragged by Rohit but after a few encounters, they started liking to each other.
-On the other side, a boy looking exactly like Rohit enters into the plot which has a dark past.
+As per the will on turning twenty-one, Pooja will inherit the entire property in her name.
+Kumar forces Pooja to leave her studies in Canada and join a college in India with his son Prem so that they get married, and hence all properties remain back to Uncle Kumar and Prem.
+In the new college in India, Pooja meets Rohit and his group of friends and a tomboy-type lady, Simran.
+Although very first day, Pooja is ragged by Rohit, but after a few encounters, they started liking each other.
+On the other side, a boy looking exactly like Rohit enters into the plot, which has a dark past.
 A series of murders put Rohit and Puja in danger.
 The conspiracy against Puja is revealed at the climax.